HugCls/HugCls/README.md

-2024-06-27: "When you want something in life, you just gotta reach out and grab it." - Christopher McCandless
+2024-06-28: "The chief cause of failure and unhappiness is trading what you want most for what you want right now." - Zig Ziglar